almero-digital-marketing/mikser-github-webhook/README.md

   url: '/webhook'
   secret: password
   command: git pull
+  branch: 'master'
 ```

 * `url`: Url used to expose the webhook.
 Default: `/webhook`
 * `secret`: The key used to hash the payload by GitHub that we verify against, should match what you tell GitHub
 * `command`: A system command to execute prior to the generation.
 The command is executed inside the project folder.
 Default `git pull`
+* `branch`: Filter events only for a given branch.
+Note that you have to switch manualy to this branch.